The Botanical Garden

 Opening hours and access

-Access to the garden is via the entrance to the Museum of Toulouse.
-Access to the garden is included in the entrance ticket.
+Access is via the entrance to the Toulouse Museum and is included in the entrance ticket.